Identitry/home-ops/docs/specification.md

 - Jellyfin (new, replaces Plex) ✅
 - Plex ✅
-- Sonarr (currently on truenas-stor)
+- Sonarr (currently on truenas-stor) ✅
-- Radarr (currently on truenas-stor)
+- Radarr (currently on truenas-stor) ✅
-- Readarr (currently on truenas-stor)
+- Readarr (currently on truenas-stor) - Not sure if I should have this?
-- Prowlarr (currently on truenas-stor)
+- Prowlarr (currently on truenas-stor) ✅
 - QBitTorrent (currently on truenas-stor) with GlueTun for NordVPN
 - Sabnzbd (new)